Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Transformation into a dual equivalence graph

 \subsection{Packages and type}

-The algorithm used to transform $\G^{(k)}_{c,D}$ into a dual equivalence graph utilizes three transformations, defined in Section~\ref{sec:D-involutions} and detailed in Section~\ref{sec:D-LSP}, that identify two $i$-edges on the same connected component of $E_{2} \cup\cdots\cup E_{i}$ in $\G_{\imo}$ and swap the connections in the unique way that maintains the reversal of $\sigma_{\imo}$ and $\sigma_i$.
+The algorithm used to transform $\G^{(k)}_{c,D}$ into a dual equivalence graph primarily utilizes three transformations, $\varphi_i$ $\psi_i$, and $\theta_i$, each of which identifies two $i$-edges on the same connected component of $E_{2} \cup\cdots\cup E_{i}$ and swaps the connections in the unique way that maintains the reversal of $\sigma_{\imo}$ and $\sigma_i$.
 For example, in Figure~\ref{fig:swap}, the $i$-edges given by solid lines are replaced with $i$-edges given by the dashed lines.

+The basic structure of these maps is depicted in Figure~\ref{fig:involutions}.
+Axiom $4$ restricts the lengths of $2$-color strings in the following way (see Definition~\ref{defn:type} for the definition of $i$-type).
+Figure~\ref{fig:lambda4} forces the number of edges of a nontrivial connected component of $E_{\imo} \cup E_{i}$ to be two, either with three distinct vertices (in the cases other than $i$-type W) or forming a cycle with two vertices (in the case of $i$-type W).
+The map $\varphi_i$ swaps $i$-edges on connected components of $E_{\imo} \cup E_i$ with more than two edges.
+Similarly, Figure~\ref{fig:lambda5} forces the number of edges of a nontrivial connected component of $E_{\imt} \cup E_{i}$ to be one (in the case of $i$-type A) or four, where there are either five distinct vertices (in the case of $i$-type B) or four vertices forming a cycle (in the case of $i$-type C).
+The map $\psi_i$ swaps $i$-edges on connected components of $E_{\imt} \cup E_i$ with more than four edges.